JWWU5/INFO90003-My-Virtual-Land/README.md

 - [Full Report](INFO90003_Assignment2_MyVirtualLand_Kelvin.pdf)

 ## Overview
-Stress and anxiety have been shown to be greatly reduced by yoga and meditation.
-“My Virtual Land" is an interactive device that is intended to improve the quality of yoga and meditation sessions by incorporating visual and auditory technologies, thereby establishing a more immersive and natural environment.
-The system processes user inputs from sensors using an ESP32 microcontroller, which allows for real-time auditory feedback and personalised interaction with virtual scenes through Unity.
-High levels of satisfaction with the system's interactivity and functionality have been reported by users, underscoring its efficacy in alleviating anxiety.
-Future improvements will concentrate on the optimisation of the natural element distribution algorithm and the enhancement of data transmission stability between Unity and ESP32.
+Stress and anxiety have been shown to be greatly reduced by immersive, interactive experiences.
+"My Virtual Land" is an interactive device designed to enhance relaxation and mindfulness by incorporating visual and auditory feedback.
+The system features an interactive piano interface paired with a dynamic virtual environment displayed on a monitor, creating a soothing and engaging user experience.
+Using an ESP32 microcontroller, the device processes real-time user inputs from sensors, enabling personalized interaction with the virtual scene rendered in Unity.
+User feedback has indicated high satisfaction with the system’s interactivity and calming effects, demonstrating its potential for anxiety relief.
 <p align="center">
   <img src="Images/final-product.png" width="500">
   <br>